-Kitchener-Waterloo Breach of Fiduciary Duty Lawyers
+Kitchener-Waterloo Breach of Fiduciary Duty Lawyer

 Canada’s legal system recognizes a number of special relationships in which the imbalance of power or the special relationship between the parties requires one party to put the best interests of the other party first.
 These relationships are known as fiduciary relationships, and while each case needs to be examined carefully to see whether the relationship involved is a fiduciary one, the law has recognized that a fiduciary relationship will generally exist between:

-- Lawyer and client
+- Lawyer and client;

-- Physician and patient
+- Physician and patient;

-- Director and corporation
+- Director and corporation;

-- Executor and beneficiary
+- Executor and beneficiary;

-- Trustee and beneficiary
+- Trustee and beneficiary;

-- Attorney and grantor
+- Attorney and grantor.

 How Can We Help?